Hammercroft/m4t/README.md

 ---

-## Message Format
+## Message Format (To be implemented...)
+- All payloads start with a 16-bit message ID, then the message content.
+- All payload packets are to be 800 bytes large at most, unless another number is agreed upon.
 - All payloads are considered user messages unless reserved.
-- All messages to be encoded in UTF-8.
+- All message content are encoded in UTF-8.
 - Messages beginning with a **dot (`.`)** are reserved for client commands and should not be transmitted.
 Incoming messages starting with a dot are discarded.
 - Messages beginning with a **slash (`/`)** may be reserved for command handling by hubs/servers.
 - Messages beginning with **`|^~`** are treated as internal semaphores.
 These trigger program behaviour and are not shown in user output.
 ---

 ## Roadmap